ni/measurement-plugin-converter-python/src/ui_creator/README.md

 - The updated file will be suffixed with `_updated`.

-  Note: Ensure that the filename in `measurement.py` is updated with the `_updated` suffix whenever the `.measui` file is updated.
+  Note: Ensure that the UI file path is updated in the `measurement.py` whenever the `.measui` file of the measurement is updated.

 ### Prerequisites